malcolmsailor/rnbert/README.md

 We cobbled the initial version of this repo together quickly to meet the ISMIR deadline.
 Here are some next steps we intend to do in the short to medium term future:

-1. Include the dataset creation code (i.e., the code that creates `dataset.zip`).
+1. Include the dataset creation code (i.e., the code that creates the `dataset.zip` currently included in this repository).
 2. Port the model from `fairseq` to `huggingface`.
 Using a more actively maintained library should simplify the environment creation, allow others to use the model more easily, and make it easier to try more recent fine-tuning techniques like LORA.
 3. Include our tools for visualizing the predictions on scores.